chelnak/bitCheck/README.md

 USAGE
 - Highlight a Bitcoin address on a web page
-- Right click and select "Check BTC Address"
+- Right click and select "Check Bitcoin Address"
 - You will be redirected to https://blockchain.info/address/xxxxxxxxxxxxxxxxxx

 TODO